NickRyge/etk800_facelift_spons_live/README.md

 This is the repo for the ETK800 facelift.

-Currently contains BMW inspired body panels and lights, as well as my intelligent headlights.
+Currently contains BMW inspired body panels and lights, ~~as well as my intelligent headlights~~ The intelligent headlights have been removed and are stagnant in their own project.
+Recent updates ruined a lot of the headlight placement, and I wanted to add a different way of moving props around.
 The car furthermore features adaptive blinkers, a new exhaust and a fun welcome-lights feature.

 Both mods are required to be installed for this one to work.